iterate-ch/docs/cyberduck/share.md

 | DRACOON      | ✅                  | ✅ | ✅ |
 | Box          | ✅                  | ✅ | ❌ |

+## Providers

-## Providers with support to share a file using a public, password protected or temporary URL
+Providers with support to share a file using a public, password protected or temporary URL and request files to be uploaded.
+* _Share…_.
+Create link for file to be made available publicly or password protected.
+* _Request files…_. to create link to request upload of files to your account.
+* _Pre-Signed URL_.
+Create temporary link to download a file.

 ### [S3](../protocols/s3/index.md)